 How to Test Fiber Optic Cable

-Fiber optic cabling requires inspection and cleaning to guarantee the proper passage of light.
-Oil, dust and other contaminants may be deposited on fiber by a simple touch and distort the attenuation once a connection is made.
-Fiber inspection kits and optical power meters will verify the fiber is clean and ready to connect.
+Fiber optic cabling also requires inspection and cleaning to guarantee the proper passage of light, even when brand new.
+Oil, dust, and other contaminants may be deposited on fiber by a simple touch and distort the attenuation once a connection is made.
+This leads to slower transfer speeds and possible permanent damage.
+Fiber inspection kits, like the ODM TTK 650 in the video above, verify the fiber is clean and ready to connect.

-For re-routing fiber connections to accommodate for wired network design changes, fusion splicers are necessary.
-A fusion splicer will split a fiber cable and then melt two cables together to allow for new fiber connections without sacrificing cabling or incurring light loss.
+When re-routing fiber connections to accommodate for wired network design changes, fusion splicers are necessary.
+A fusion splicer will split a cable and melt two cables together to allow for new fiber connections without sacrificing cabling or incurring light loss.

 View More Products